FAQs

 CDP sourced this topline data by both surveying last year’s participating stations and using our ongoing ROAR (Revenue Opportunity and Action Report) capabilities The average revenue increase figure of 5.9% comes directly from a year-over-year comparison of MSB-partner stations’ May revenues.

-Our station didn’t participate in PMGD last year.
+Our station didn’t participate in PMGD these past two years.
 Does that give us a disadvantage in diving in this year?